 Every business needs a website, but figuring out how to go about it can be nerve-wracking.
 Whether you’re due for a redesign or need to create a new site from scratch, there are three tiers of website creation to consider: the DIY SaaS website, the premade theme website, or the custom-built website.

-At Southern Web, we offer both custom WordPress design and development and premade WordPress theme development, which allows us to help clients with a variety of budgets and scopes.
-In this piece, we break down the differences between custom WordPress web design and premade template themes so you can determine which route is best to take for your business.
+At Southern Web, we offer both custom WordPress development and premade WordPress theme development, which allows us to help clients with a variety of budgets and scopes.
+In this piece, we break down the differences between custom WordPress web development and premade template themes so you can determine which route is best to take for your business.

 The Benefits of Custom Web Design